ClassNotFoundException error when executing a job or notebook with a custom Kryo serializer

 Cause

-When you install a custom library and define a custom serializer on a Databricks cluster, the library is only installed on the driver, not the executor.
+When you install a custom library and define a custom serializer on a cluster, the library is loaded on the driver but not the executor upon starting.

-However, the library is made available for the executor to install, and the executor tries to do so when the first task that needs the library is run on the executor.
+The library is made available for the executor to install, and the executor tries to pull/install the library from the driver instead when the first task that needs the library is triggered on the executor.

 Solution